bazelbuild/bazel/site/docs/creating-workers.md

 ### Work responses

-A `WorkResponse` should contain the same request id, a zero or nonzero exit code, and an output string that contains any errors encountered in processing or executing the request.
-Workers may write additional output to `stderr`, but they must only write `WorkResponse`s to `stdout`.
+A `WorkResponse` contains a request id, a zero or nonzero exit code, and an output string that describes any errors encountered in processing or executing the request.
+The `output` field contains a short description; complete logs may be written to the worker's `stderr`.
+Because workers may only write `WorkResponses` to `stdout`, it's common for the worker to redirect the `stdout` of any tools it uses to `stderr`.

 ```json
 {